-From sipping mulled wine at a Christmas market on a city break, to sailing frosty fjords, relaxing in a sauna, or taking in the beauty of the snowy wilderness.
+You could sip mulled wine at a Christmas market on a city break, sail along frosty fjords, relax in a sauna, or take in the spectacular snowy wilderness.

 Dog sledding is one of the greatest activities of the region.
 Especially for those who love dogs!
-These kinds of excursions usually allow you to meet the huskies who will enthusiastically drive you through the wilderness first.
+These kinds of excursions usually allow you to meet the huskies who will enthusiastically drive you through the landscape.

 You may even try your hand at mushing, the term for leading the sled.
 Or you may prefer to sit back, relax and enjoy the view of the tranquil snow cover.
 Some excursions take place at night so you can chase the northern lights at the same time!

-Get in the festive spirit at Christmas markets
+2. Get into the festive spirit at Christmas markets

 Villages, towns and cities across Northern Europe host Christmas markets every winter.
-Usually starting in November and ending in mid- to late December, this is the ideal time of year to get into the festive spirit.
+Usually beginning in November and ending in mid- to late December, this is the perfect way to get into the festive spirit.

-At larger events, you could try ice skating, warming up with hot chocolate, or hopping onboard a Ferris wheel to admire the city lights in the distance.
+At larger events, you could try ice skating, enjoy warming hot chocolate, or hopping aboard a Ferris wheel to admire the spectacle from above.

-Many holidaymakers visit Scandinavia for this specific phenomenon.
-You may be intrigued as well.
-And there is good reason to be!
+Many visitors choose Scandinavia to see this phenomenon.
+And you may be intrigued as well.
+Indeed, there's good reason to be!

-The northern lights, also called aurora borealis, are a stunning natural occurrence.
+The northern lights, also called aurora borealis, are a stunning natural light display.
 They look like magic and, when witnessed in person, can feel even more special.

 The northernmost part of Scandinavia falls within the “northern lights belt” a region that sees a lot of solar activity.
-It means visiting during the winter will bring you the best chances of seeing them.
-But many factors must be on your side, such as clear skies and proper darkness.
+And winter's dark skies mean that travelling at this time of year will give you the best chance of seeing them for yourself.

 For a truly remarkable winter vacation, why not go all the way in with the snowy theme?
-One of the unique experiences this region offers is to stay the night in a “cold room” inside an ice-carved hotel.
+One of the most unique experiences this region offers is to stay the night in a room carved from ice in an ice hotel.

-There are multiple versions across Scandinavia and Finland, from the Arctic SnowHotel to the original Ice Hotel.
-Usually these complexes are rebuilt from scratch every winter, making them a different experience year on year.
+There a few scattered across Scandinavia and Finland, including the Arctic SnowHotel and the world's first ICE HOTEL.
+Usually they're rebuilt from scratch every winter, which means you can experience something different each year.

-You’ll find ice restaurants, ice bars, saunas to warm up and stunning ice sculptures.
+You’ll find that most are also home to ice restaurants, ice bars, saunas to warm up in and sdazzling ice sculptures.
 If you’re worried about staying the night, don’t be!
 You’ll sleep inside warm sleeping bags and atop reindeer furs.